arvind-india/mct-bqp/README.md

-# Multiple-camera tracking and pedestrian detection with BQP - v0.7 (works with 2 frames)
+# Multiple-camera tracking and pedestrian detection with BQP AKA Harry Potter's Marauders Map tracker

 Working on Ubuntu 16.04, CUDA 8.0 and any GPU with >2GB of memory.